|

 liquid.

-- In evaporation* and boiling it is the
+In evaporation and boiling

 highest kinetic energy molecules that can ‘escape’ from the attractive forces of the other liquid particles.